 The number of illnesses reported form each state is as follows: Alabama (3) Alaska (8), Arkansas (1), Arizona (9), California (49), Colorado (3), Connecticut (2), Florida (3), Georgia (5), Idaho (12), Illinois (2), Iowa (1), Kentucky (1), Louisiana (1), Massachusetts (4), Michigan (5), Minnesota (12), Mississippi (1), Missouri (1), Montana (9), Nebraska (1), New Jersey (8), New York (11), North Carolina (1), North Dakota (3), Ohio (7), Oklahoma (1), Oregon (1), Pennsylvania (24), South Dakota (1), Tennessee (3), Texas (4), Utah (1), Virginia (1), Washington (8), and Wisconsin (3).

 E. coli HUS

 Hemolytic uremic syndrome (HUS) is a form of kidney failure that develops in about 7 percent of people with E. coli infections.
-HUS causes red blood cells to be misshapen clogging the filtering function of the kidneys.
+HUS causes blood vessels to become damaged or swollen and clots form blocking the filtering function of the kidneys.
 Dialysis and blood transfusions are among the treatments for HUS.
 In addition to kidney failure, it can cause seizure, stroke, coma and death.
 Children, seniors and people with weakened immune systems are most at risk for developing HUS.

 Twenty-seven people sickened in this outbreak developed HUS.
 Arkansas, California and New York each reported one death associated with this outbreak.
 In Minnesota, two people died.